metabase/metabase/docs/administration-guide/01-managing-databases.md

 By default, Metabase performs a lightweight hourly sync of your database, and a nightly deeper analysis of the fields in your tables to power some of Metabase's features, like filter widgets.

-If you'd like to change these default settings, find on click on your database in the Databases section of the Admin Panel, and turn on the toggle at the bottom of the form that says "This is a large database, so let me choose when Metabase syncs and scans."
+If you'd like to change these default settings, find and click on your database in the Databases section of the Admin Panel, and turn on the toggle at the bottom of the form that says "This is a large database, so let me choose when Metabase syncs and scans."
 (This is an option that used to be called "Enable in-depth analysis.")

 ![Large database toggle](images/large-db-toggle.png)